 Ginkaku-ji (Silver Pavilion): A Zen temple renowned for its minimalist garden and tranquil atmosphere.

-Western Kyoto (Arashiyama) - Where nature meets tradition
+Map of Western Kyoto (Arashiyama) (the Orange Circle)- Where nature meets tradition

 Arashiyama Bamboo Grove: Take a walk through towering bamboo groves to experience one of Japan's most photographed landscapes.